codio/tutorial_yo_angular/.guides/sections.md

   - path: Gruntfile.js
     action: open
     panel: 0
-    ref: "// Change this to '0.0.0.0' to access the server from outside."
-    lineCount: 4
+    ref: ""
 editable: true
 layout: ""

 ---
-To run properly in Codio, you'll want to open up `Gruntfile.js` in the root of your App and search for `localhost` (this area has been highlighted for you) and change this
+To run properly in Codio, you'll want to open up `Gruntfile.js` in the root of your App and search for `localhost` (around line 71) and change this

     // Change this to '0.0.0.0' to access the server from outside.
     hostname: 'localhost',